 This page of resources is part of CPIR’s Coronavirus Suite of information.
-We’ve broken the original list into separate parts, because the list was just getting too long.
 This page identifies much needed resources for coping with the stress and uncertainty that comes with the coronavirus, the reactions of our children and ourselves, and how to maintain mental and physical well-being during these unprecedented times.

 Coping Tips and Other Useful Info